 Ralph feels bad and gives Jack a consolation prize.
 No, not a useless vice presidency, but rather control over the choirboys.

 Jack decides his group (the choir-boys) will act as the hunters.
 Apparently, he's power-hungry AND bloodthirsty.

 Ralph, Jack and Simon go off to explore the uninhabited island for the purpose of discovering if it is, in fact, uninhabited.

 Piggy offers to go, but Jack tells him he's not suited for a job like this (with all the walking and such).
 Piggy protests, but Ralph sends him back to take names.

 They do find tracks and wonder aloud what made them.
 Ralph asks "Men?" and Jack answers "Animals."
 Hmm!

 The boys find a large rock poised near the edge of the cliff and do the only thing that pre-teen boys could be expected to do in such a circumstance: push it over the edge.
-They do, and remark that it falls “like a bomb.”
+It falls "like a bomb."

 They finally climb to the top of this big mountain they've found and look all around at the island.
 Ralph says "This belongs to us."

 They make some cartographic observations of the land, noting the large coral reef and the gash in the trees where their plane hit.